VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 ![Rendering_2](../VKCComponents/img/HEOWorldSetting_Rendering_2.jpg)

-!!! caution "Using Realtime Lights"
+!!! warning "Using Realtime Lights"
     Vket Cloud disallows use of Realtime Mode lights.
 Please switch to Mixed or Baked.

 ## Lightmap